JCcentric/RockPaperScissorsGame/README.md

 # RockPaperScissorsGame
 This is a Rock Paper Scissors game made in python

-Dependencies are needed to run the game!
-Currently working on adding those and an exe launcher for windows.
+Created an exe file to run the game.
+Clone the repository to your computer or download the zip file.
+The exe should be located in the dist folder.
+Enjoy!

-***Mac support comming soon!!
+*** Still working on Mac Support